-RECOMMENDATION/ACTION: 1) Receive information and discuss: 2) Approve the PTRM 2023 Socioeconomic Base Year and Forecasted Data by resolution.
+RECOMMENDATION/ACTION: 1) Receive information and discuss: 2) Approve the PTRM 2023 Socioeconomic Base Year and Forecasted Data and recommend TAC approval and adoption by resolution.

-7) Endorsement of 2024 MPO Safety Transportation Performance Targets
+7) Endorsement of 2024 MPO Safety Transportation Performance Targets Wannetta Mallette

 INFORMATION: NCDOT submitted their Highway Safety Improvement Program (HSIP) annual report and 2024 state safety performance targets to FHWA on August 31, 2023.
 These targets are established annually, are based on five year rolling averages and reflect the 2019 Strategic Highway Safety Plan (SHSP) goal to reduce fatalities and serious injuries by half by 2035, moving towards zero by 2050.
 The MPO is required to set and show demonstrable progress towards meeting the performance targets and reflect these targets in their MTPs and MPO Planning Agreements with transit agencies, DOTs and planning partners.
 MPO's have until February 27, 2023 to endorse NCDOT's safety targets or commit to developing its own quantifiable performance measures with a methodology consistent with Federal reporting requirements.